restarian/brace_document/docs_raw/contributing.md

 **The rule of thumb: the unit tests themselves are important to a project, not the looks and design.**

-#### Only some ES6 features are tolerated:
+### Only some ES6 features are used:

 **Below is a list if things you should **NOT** use from ES6:**

-* The range operator *[...Array(10)]*
+* The range operator *[ ...Array(10) ]*

-	* This tends not to work in older environments which still support ES6
+	* tends not to work in older environments which still support ES6
-	* This is accomplished otherwise with minimal coding length anyways
+	* is accomplished otherwise with minimal coding
 * The classes methodology is not used within this project.
-E.g. built-ins such as: class, super, extends
+E.g. built-ins such as: *class*, *super* and *extends*.

+### Always exit the program with a unique exit code integer:
+**It is easier to unit test API calls which exit with a specific code.**

-#### IDE - If the project comes with special files which aid editors:
+### IDE - If the project comes with special files which aid editors:

 **None of the content in the *developers* directory should be required to load the project.* It is there to keep things like: bookmarks, command history, page marks, search history, work station environment settings, etc..**

 * It is acceptable to allow your IDE to alter these files.